-The Mineral Resources presented here are in accordance with the NI 43-101 Indicated and Inferred Mineral Resource categories, at a cut-off grade of US$60 per tonne for the high grade lenses and US$15/t for the low grade halo mineralization.
+As of February 26, 2015, the Mineral Resources at Colquipucro are presented here are in accordance with the NI 43-101 Indicated and Inferred Mineral Resource categories, at a cut-off grade of US$60 per tonne for the high grade lenses and US$15/t for the low grade halo mineralization.
 The Mineral Resources were estimated by Roscoe Postle Associates Inc. (RPA) of Toronto, Canada.
-The reader is advised to review the full NI 43-101 Report dated June 29, 2016.
+The reader is advised to review the full NI 43-101 Report.

 The Colquipucro Silver deposit is located about 2 kilometres north-northwest of the Ayawilca Zinc and Tin Zones.
 Sixty five percent (65%) of the silver inventory at Colquipucro occurs within a series of shallowly-dipping high-grade lenses, mostly lying very near to surface.